At Home with the Braithwaites

-At Home with the Braithwaites is a British comedy-drama television series, was created and written by Sally Wainwright (except for the final four episodes).
+At Home with the Braithwaites is a British comedy-drama television series created and written by Sally Wainwright (except for the final four episodes).
 The storyline follows a suburban family in Leeds, whose life is turned upside down when the mother of the family wins £38 million on the lottery.
 The show was broadcast on ITV and produced by Yorkshire Television for 26 episodes, from 20 January 2000 to 9 April 2003.

 At the beginning of the first series, each member of the Braithwaite family has an issue.
 Mother Alison has to decide what to do with the winnings, and when to tell her family; father David is having an affair with Elaine Fishwick, his secretary; eldest daughter Virginia is on the verge of dropping out of university; middle daughter Sarah has a crush on her drama teacher; and youngest daughter Charlotte suspects that Alison may be the mystery lottery winner.